Preparing devices

 Note

-"Public" is a common read-only SNMP community string.
-When configuring your devices for SNMP-based modeling/monitoring, you should use a unique value.
+"public" is a common read-only SNMP community string.
+When configuring your devices for SNMP-based modeling/monitoring, you should use a unique community string value.

 SNMP v3 configuration